Updated: Mar 3

-The more you know about business loan types, the better chance you have of finding the one you need.
-The best way to get a business loan will depend on your unique situation, and the type of loan that you’re pursuing.
+The more you know about business loan types, the better chance you will find the one you need.
+The best way to get a business loan will depend on your unique situation and the type of loan you’re pursuing.

 Term loans are lump sums that you pay back (with interest) over a set amount of time.

 SBA loans are flexible term loans endorsed by the Government of Canada, Business Grants and Financing.